Iamaksingh/ai-jd-skillgap/README.md

-# SkillGapBreacher - JD Skill Gap Analyzer
+# JD Skill Gap Analyzer

 A full-stack application that intelligently analyzes job descriptions against your resume to identify skill gaps, missing keywords, and provides a personalized learning plan.
 Built with a Chrome extension for seamless integration and an AI-powered backend.